Securing Edge Computing Networks: Challenges for Distributed Teams (Cybersecurity 2026)

 Q15: How does it impact "Distributed Teams"?

-Generative AI Governance: Balancing Innovation and Corporate Risk allows teams located anywhere in the world to manage a global fleet of edge nodes through a single, secure management plane.
+generative ai governance models allows teams located anywhere in the world to manage a global fleet of edge nodes through a single, secure management plane.
 This fosters collaboration and ensures that security policies are applied consistently across every geography, regardless of the physical location of the nodes or the teams managing them.

 Comments